ctu-mrs/leader_follower_task/README.md

 * Switch to the `follower` tab, hit the up arrow and then enter.
 The pre-filled command will launch the `summer_school_supervisor`.
 This is the program, which will periodically call your code.
 * Finally, switch to the `start_challenge` tab, hit the up arrow and pres enter.
 The leader will begin tracking the trajectory, and the score counter will start.
 * Now, you can navigate back to the `follower` tab, and observe the simulation.
 Once the visual contact is broken, the process in the follower tab will print out the score.

+### How to close the simulation
+* Do not close the terminal window, the processes may remain running in the background.
+* Use the following key shorcut: press `ctrl + a`, then release and then press `k`.
+This will close all the terminal tabs, which have been opened by the simulator
+* We strongly recommend using the key shortcut to kill every simulation, to prevent zombie processes ruining your future simulations.

 ## Implementation tips